 As a home buyer, it’s likely that your most important concern is whether your potential new home will be a safe place for your family to live.

-Home inspectors help give you an idea of any potential safety hazards, such as faulty electrical wiring, missing or loose stair railings, or dangerous levels of radon in the air.
-These safety hazards should be addressed as soon as possible, either by negotiating repairs with the seller or asking for a discount on the final sale price so that you can have those repairs done yourself.
+Home inspectors help give you an idea of any potential safety hazards, such as faulty electrical wiring, missing or loose stair railings, or dangerous radon levels in the air.
+These safety hazards should be addressed as soon as possible, either by negotiating repairs with the seller or asking for a discount on the final sale price so you can do those repairs yourself.

 4. Catch things your eye would miss